steverobbins/magedownload-cli/README.md

 Downloads the specified file to the given destination.

-If no destination is given, the file is downloaded to the directory the command is executed from.
+If no destination is given, the file is downloaded to current directory.

 ### `info`